Pet Age Celebrates 45 Years

 The first thing you are likely to notice is our redesign.
 The Pet Age team has been working hard the past several months to change our look to offer our readers a fresh, compelling, readable publication.
 We’ve rearranged the order to better stress important content.
 We’ve added more visual elements to keep your mind interested and your eyes engaged.
 Our website has been completely overhauled as well, so I invite you check that out.

 I’m thrilled with how our content looks on the print and digital platforms and am proud to be working with such a talented design team.
 They took the ideas of the publisher and editorial team and really brought them to life.
-My hat is off to our print design team, Damon Cassaro and Chris DeCellio, and our web developer, Joe Barry.
+My hat is off to our print designer, Damon Cassaro and our web developer, Joe Barry.
 Thanks to them for making the words we work on look so good.
 I send additional thanks to the editorial and sales teams for all of their valuable input.

 The other major item is our third annual Distributor of the Year Award.
 The entire Pet Age team is pleased to honor Pet Food Experts as our 2016 Distributor of the Year.
 When I went out to visit the Pet Food Experts facilities, I was impressed with their facilities but even more so with their people and philosophy.
 It also was fun getting to know owner Michael Baker and some of his team.
 I hope you enjoy reading about the company.